alegessner/dashboards/README.md

 Sales car dashboard

-This dashboard contains my data analysis from a simulated dataset from car sales in the US during de 2014-2016 period.
+This dashboard contains my data analysis based on a simulated dataset from car sales in the US during the 2014-2016 period.

 use the link below to access the dashboard: